-Scientists at Newcastle Hospitals are part of a national trial involving a new approach to rapidly diagnosing the cause of respiratory infections using genomics, bringing faster and more accurate results.
+Scientists and medics at Newcastle Hospitals are part of a national technology pilot to rapidly diagnose the cause of serious respiratory infections in critically ill patients.

 Infections which affect the lungs, such as bronchitis and pneumonia, are the fourth biggest killers worldwide and speedy diagnosis is critical to guide effective treatment and recovery.

-However, diagnosing the cause of infection can be difficult.
-Currently, scientists take a sample from a patient and then attempt to grow bacteria, fungi, or viruses that may be present, a process which can take days.
+Diagnosing the cause of infection can be difficult.
+Currently, scientists receive samples from a patient and then attempt to grow bacteria, fungi, or viruses that may be present, a process which can take days.

 Simon Rock, principal scientist at the North East Innovation Lab said: “This new approach not only speeds up the diagnosis but also allows scientists to identify if the organism causing the disease is resistant to any antibiotics.
 This is really important for guiding the most effective therapy and treatment for patients who are critically ill.”